ChepkemoiPeris/aws-ec2-ansible-setup/README.md

     ssh-copy-id -f "-o IdentityFile=<PATH_TO_PEM_FILE>" ubuntu@<INSTANCE_PUBLIC_IP>
     ```
 3. Configure the Ansible Inventory
+    Open your inventory.ini file and replace the placeholders with the actual connection details for your EC2 instance.

+    Replace <INSTANCE_PUBLIC_IP> with your EC2 instance's public IP address.

 4. Execute the Playbook
    Run the playbook from your main project folder, specifying your inventory file:
    ```bash